Aymix/Responsive-pricing-table/README.md

 ## Developers

-To always have the news, you may want to change it to the style you like.
-So i made it with love to be easy to modify with simple classes using no library or framework.
+You can always change it to the style you like.

 Just Clone repository.